Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension: Invasion implies convergence

 According to inequality \cref{control_escape} (controlling the growth of the escape point), both quantities

-(that is the mean speeds of the escape point on the two intervals surrounding the dissipation bump time $t_p$) are bounded from above by $\cnoesc$, and according to \cref{prop:cv_mean_inv_vel,prop:further_control}, both quantities approach $\cesc$ when $q$ approaches $+\infty$, uniformly with respect to $p$ not smaller than $p_{\min}(q)$.
+(that is the mean speeds of the escape point on the two intervals surrounding the dissipation bump time $t_n$) are bounded from above by $\cnoesc$, and according to \cref{prop:cv_mean_inv_vel,prop:further_control}, both quantities go to $\cesc$ as $p$ goes to $+\infty$, uniformly with respect to $n$ greater than or equal to $n_{\min}(p)$.